Additional Topics for Educators:

 Seminars & Conferences

 Need some training on how to work with your students who have Down syndrome?
-Check out these free seminars offered by the DSG which will help you better understand how to support your students!
+DSG offers free seminars throughout the school year and we host an annual education conference each January to help you better understand how to support your students!

 Resources from the Adapting Curriculum Seminar with Kelly Nelson